venugoapalreddy/biztalk-docs/biztalk/core/using-pipeline-interfaces.md

 |**Assemble**|Builds the interchange from the messages that were added by the previous method.
 Returns a pointer to the assembled message.|

 ## IProbeMessage
- Any pipeline component (general, assembling, or disassembling) can implement **IProbeMessage** if it requires message probing functionality.
-A probing component is used in the pipeline stages that have **FirstMatch** execution mode.
-In such stages, [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] gives the message to the component, and the **Probe** method examines the beginning of the message to determine if the component recognizes the format of the message.
+ Any pipeline component (general, assembling, or disassembling) can implement <strong>IProbeMessage</strong> if it requires message probing functionality.
+A probing component is used in the pipeline stages that have <strong>FirstMatch</strong> execution mode.
+In such stages, [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] gives the message to the component, and the <strong>Probe</strong> method examines the beginning of the message to determine if the component recognizes the format of the message.

 |Method|Description|
 |------------|-----------------|